 Vearey was exposed to various political ideas during his high school years.
 His primary political teachers were, unironically, his teachers at John Ramsey High School.
 His teachers taught him about black consciousness and were heavily influenced by the Non-European Unity Movement.
 They were to be part of the New Unity Movement when it was formed in 1985.
 Through these teachers, Vearey was exposed to different ways of thinking about eras and material change, as well as different literature by writers such as Chinua Achebe.
 He was even able to read the Communist Manifesto by Karl Marx in Afrikaans despite the book being banned in English.
 The reason for this was that the text in Afrikaans was deemed by the banning committee to be of greater use on academic circles and so did not need to be banned for wider use.
 In this way, Vearey was exposed to Marxism in general, and more specifically, a variation of communism called Trotskyism which was prevalent among the Unity Movement teachers.

 Vearey began his tertiary studies at the University of the Western Cape (UWC) in 1982.
 He was was granted a bursary for a lower secondary teachers diploma but he did not attend class regularly due to his activism.
 Indeed, when Vearey did attend class, they were not classes related to his degree.
 Rather, Vearey widened his education by attending philosophy classes, among others.
 University provided a further environment for learning due to the activism of the ANC and UDF at this time.
 Vearey was part of the founding of the Elsies River Youth Movement which followed more ANC type of thinking. , via his church, at church organised camps.
 It was here that he met ANC cadres, and He was then the recruited into umKhonto We Sizwe in 1984.
 In 1985, he started teaching in Elsies River at Valhalla High school, teaching English and Afrikaans.
-Vearey was part of the group that founded the Western Cape Teachers Union (WETU).
+Vearey was part of the group that founded the Western Cape Teachers Union (WECTU).
 This was the first time a teachers union had been started.
 Vearey describes it as a ‘formidable structure’ and was a forerunner to the South African Democratic Teachers Union (SADTU).
-All the members, including Vearey, were dismissed from their teaching positions as a result of political activism.
+A number of the teachers, including Vearey, were dismissed from their teaching positions as a result of political activism.

 Vearey then took a slight detour from his teaching career working as a DJ, focusing on jazz and hip hop.
 While he was doing this, however, he was still working as an MK operative, hand grenading police officers houses and blowing up railway lines.
 He eventually went back to teaching, at a primary school in Mitchell’s Plain.
 He worked to create a very low profile, as a conservative teacher concerned with the curriculum.
 His cover was blown in 1987 and Vearey was alongside other members of his MK cell.Vearey was arrested in his classroom despite the fact that he was given a heads up that the police were on the way.
 He decided to remain and finish his revision lesson with his students for that day.
 He was put on trial with 15 others for terrorism.
 Due to the cell structure, they did not know one another apart from the other members of their cell.
 A deal was made with the prosecution, with the agreement of those involved, and certain members took the fall in order for others to go free.